What a sponsor does

 PLEASE EXPLAIN LIKE I AM DEAF DUMB AND BLIND, I NEED A GUIDE WHO WONT BE SHY FOR I MIGHT NEED A NUDGE FOR THIS TWELVE STEP TRUDGE

-THE ONLY REQUIREMENT IS WILLINGNESS, THE PROBLEM WITH WILLINGNESS IS THAT IT TAKES DISCIPLINE, THE PROBLEM WITH DISCIPLINE IS THAT IT TAKES MOTIVATION, THE PROBLEM WITH MOTIVATION IS THAT NOT NOW BECOMES NEVER.
+THE ONLY REQUIREMENT IS WILLINGNESS, THE PROBLEM WITH WILLINGNESS IS THAT IT TAKES DISCIPLINE, THE PROBLEM WITH DISCIPLINE IS THAT IT TAKES MOTIVATION, THE PROBLEM WITH MOTIVATION IS THAT NOT NOW BECOMES MANANA.

 What a sponsor does not do

 “Sure, I’ll sponsor you.
 Here’s my number.
 Call me everyday.
-You’ll need to do 90 meetings in 90 days because meeting makers make it.
-Don’t drink no matter what, but if you’re thinking about drinking, think the thought all the way through, remember your last drink, and call me before you do it.
+You’ll need to do 90 meetings in 90 days because meeting makers make it., your next meeting is your most important meeting, people who relapse stopped going to meetings Don’t drink and go to meetings don’t drink no matter what, but if you’re thinking about drinking, think the thought all the way through, remember your last drink, and call me before you do it.
 You are not allowed to have sex or make any major decisions for a year.
 Make sure to avoid people, places and things.
 Other than that, take what you want and leave the rest and bear in mind, it is a selfish program.
-At some point down the road, we’ll talk about taking a look at the steps.”
+At some point down the road, we’ll talk about taking a look at the Steps.”